JamesSkemp/words/content/post/on-my-funeral.md

 +++
 title = "On my funeral"
-summary = "For lack of a better description, when in the company of death, celebrate." draft = false comments = true date = "2009-01-01T15:09:00-06:00"
+description = "For lack of a better description, when in the company of death, celebrate." draft = false comments = true date = "2009-01-01T15:09:00-06:00"